The Buying Process

 Transfer funds to Tenerife

 Once you have the provision of funds you should know exactly how much you need to send across to your lawyer for completion.
 We would recommend sending 2 or 3 months mortgage and community fee payments at the same time and always maintaining a surplus in your account for any account or card charges.
 It makes sense to employ the services of a Currency Specialist at this point who may be able to save you up to 4% on exchange rates and fees.
-We use and highly recommend Currencies Index
+I can recommend my own account manager I use for sending money back and forward if you like.

 Completion